 The best in New Zealand.

-Reported by Chris van Ryn for our AA Directions Winter 2017 issue
+Reported by Chris van Ryn for our AA Directions Summer 2017 issue

 The entire West Coast Wilderness Trail is 132km and designed to be ridden in four days.
 It’s graded easy with just a short section graded intermediate.

 The trail can be enjoyed in either direction between Greymouth and Ross.
 Accommodation is available in all towns along the way; bike hire and trail transport is based in Greymouth and Hokitika.
 See NZ Cycle Trail for details and maps.

 While you’re there

 Visit Treetops Walk, south of Hokitika, to get high into the rainforest canopy.
 A platform and tower provide access to another world and a bird’s-eye view of the surrounding bush and distant lakes, mountains and coast.

 Lake Kaniere, surrounded by snow-capped mountains, is a popular picnic spot.
 Take a short walk from there to the Dorothy Falls.

 Buy a quality souvenir.
 Hokitika is packed with art and culture and is home to many artists and craftspeople with open studios and galleries.

 A trip to Shantytown, south of Greymouth, is a trip to yesteryear.
 The heritage park is a re-creation of a gold rush town, complete with a steam train, and is a big hit with history fans.